 Arizona voters soundly defeated Proposition 121 on Tuesday.
 Under Proposition 121, the state would have scrapped its traditional primary system in favor of a top-two primary.
 Although unofficial results showed the measure failing by a large margin, the organization that brought it forward said it’s hopeful about the future of open primaries in Arizona.

-voted in opposition to disband the city’s board of elections.
+For the second time, voters in East St. Louis voted in opposition to disband the city’s board of elections.
 There were 3,013 voters in favor of the initiative and 8,086 opposed.
 Although this was the second failure for the measure, it could be back.
 “We certainly expect to put it back on the ballot,” Matt Hawkins, leader of the East St. Louis Alliance for Change told the Madison-St. Clair Record.
 “The question is when and under what auspices.”

 And then there were all the other human issues at the polls on Tuesday.
 From fires to fist fights to women in labor, Election Day always brings a variety of issues that crop up at polling places.

 In Chicago, Galicia Malone made headlines when it was reported that not only had her water broken, but that her contractions were a mere five minutes apart when she stopped by her polling place to vote on the way to the hospital to deliver her first baby.